Is 5GHz Wireless better than 2.4GHz ?

 Disadvantages of 5GHz:

 In general, the higher the frequency of a wireless signal, the shorter its range.
 Thus, 2.4GHz networks cover a substantially larger range than 5GHz wireless networks.
-In particular, the higher frequency wireless signals of 5GHz networks do not penetrate solid objects nearly as well as 2.4GHz signals, limiting their reach inside homes.
-Recent 802.11ac devices may be able to mitigate some of this disatvantage by using beamforming.
+In particular, the higher frequency wireless signals of 5GHz networks do not penetrate solid objects nearly as well as 2.4GHz signals, limiting their reach inside buildings with solid walls and floors.
+Recent 802.11ac devices, however, are able to mitigate some of this disatvantage by using beamforming.

 The Bottom Line: